 As the winter doldrums soon become a distant memory, the sunshine of the coming months is often prime time for not only kicking back on decks and front porches, but also ample opportunity for FOMO as everyone seems to be at the beach, a music festival, or doing some other phenomenal thing you wish you had known about.

 For starters, you don’t have to throw out the baby with the proverbial bathwater.
 Start with a device and social media detox.
-Find a few obvious places to start and begin there.
-Maybe you don’t need phone apps of all your social media platforms and can only access your Insta from your computer instead of your phone.
+Find a few obvious places to begin with, maybe you don’t need phone apps of all your social media platforms and can only access your Insta from your computer instead of your phone.
 Or, you’ve stopped using Snapchat and can delete your account altogether.
 Maybe you pare down the number of devices or put concrete time limits on how much you can be on social media or certain apps.

 Above all though, retraining old habits and discovering new ways of engaging with the world around you can be incredibly powerful.
-Many of us remember life before phones and incessant email.
-I certainly don’t remember my teens scrolling through their phones.
+Many of us remember life before phones and incessant emails.
 College breaks early on meant occupying myself somehow without screens.
 To be honest, sometimes that seems like such a distant memory, but I know it happened.
 I also know that I was far less stressed back then when there was far less to keep up with.
-I still had friends, went out, and had a fulfilling life—one without yearning for what others had, or constant reminders of how I could be more toned, youthful or trendy beyond the pages of glossy magazines which I rarely read.
+I still had friends, went out, and had a fulfilling life—one without yearning for what others had, or constant reminders of how I could be more toned, youthful, or trendy beyond the pages of glossy magazines that I rarely read.

 For more information digital detoxes and simple practices to weave throughout your day, click here.